Skip to content

 octobre rose Ruban Rose cancer du sein | MEDISUR

-Pink October is a communication campaign led by the Pink Ribbon association about breast cancer to inform, raise awareness, prevent and detect, as well as raise funds for research.
-Between October 1 and 31, 2023, fundraising events will be organized throughout France, and screening campaigns will be offered.
+Pink October is a communication campaign led by the Ruban Rose association on the subject of breast cancer to inform, raise awareness, prevent and detect, as well as raise funds for research.
+Between October 1 and 31, 2024, fundraising events will be organized throughout France, and screening campaigns will be offered.

 During Pink October, Medisur supports healthcare professionals and companies in setting up prevention campaigns through kits, on-site events and many other actions.